Skip to main content

 Pages are concatenated in the order you arrange them while keeping each source’s page size and internal links intact.
 It runs in the browser, so a confidential contract is never uploaded.

 A PDF is not a single continuous stream and it is a collection of numbered page objects plus metadata (bookmarks, form fields, embedded fonts, images) tied together by a cross-reference table.
-Merging PDFs is therefore not string concatenation; it is building a new PDF whose page tree references the right subset of objects from each source file, with the cross-reference table rewritten so page numbering, internal links, and bookmarks stay consistent.
+Merging PDFs is therefore not string concatenation; it is building a new PDF whose page tree references the right subset of objects from each source file, with the cross-reference table rewritten so page numbering stays consistent.
 A naive concatenation of two PDFs produces a file that either will not open or shows only the first source's pages.
 This merger handles the object rewriting correctly.
-Upload any number of source files (tested up to roughly 500 MB of combined input in typical browser memory), reorder them by dragging, and export a single output with sequential page numbers.
-Embedded fonts are deduplicated so a report combining ten documents that all use Helvetica does not store ten copies of the font.
-Bookmarks from each source are preserved and grouped under a per-file heading in the output table of contents.
-Form field names are namespaced to avoid collisions when two source files both have a field called "signature".
+Built on pdf-lib, it loads each source file and copies its pages (using copyPages) into one new document in the order you set, then writes a fresh cross-reference table.
+Upload any number of source files, reorder them by dragging, and export a single output with sequential page numbers.
+Each page keeps its own embedded resources (fonts, images), so the visible content of every page is preserved exactly.
+There is also a "Download as ZIP" option that bundles the unmerged source files together instead of combining them.

 1. 1Click "Add Files" or drag and drop multiple PDFs into the upload area.